Luthaf/rascaline/CONTRIBUTING.rst

 Writing your own calculator
 ---------------------------

-For adding a new calculator take a look at the Tutorial for `Adding a new calculator`_.
+For adding a new calculator take a look at the tutorial for `adding a new calculator`_.

-.. _Adding a new calculator: https://luthaf.fr/rascaline/latest/devdoc/how_to/new-calculator.html
+.. _adding a new calculator: https://luthaf.fr/rascaline/latest/devdoc/how-to/new-calculator.html

 Contributing to the documentation
 ---------------------------------